Jodu555/MySQLWrapper/README.md

 ## Todos

+* [ ] Implement the pooling system so the connections dont fail
+* [ ] Implement multiple databases for redundancy
 * [x] Add possibility to createTable to auto implement the timestamps created_AT / updated_AT
 * [x] Add the possibility to activate softdelete and add in the timestamps
 * [x] Add the possibility to create indexes in tables